AlexanderEggers/ksecurestorage/README.md

 # KSecureStorage

-KSecureStorage is a Kotlin Multiplatform Mobile (KMM) library designed to provide a very simple solution to handle sensitive information within Android and iOS applications.
+KSecureStorage is a Kotlin Multiplatform Mobile (KMM) library designed to provide a simple storage solution to handle sensitive information within Android and iOS applications.
 It seamlessly integrates with standard platform-specific encryption mechanisms (`EncryptedSharedPreferences` on Android and `Keychain` on iOS) to ensure data encryption and protection.

 ## Installation